celenityy/Phoenix/README.md

 If you're an advanced user, and would like to go the extra mile, at the cost of mild breakage & a little headache, you can install our **Hardened** config.

+> [!TIP]
-**Unlike our base config, Hardened is profile specific.** This means that you can use our hardened config as needed when you desire the extra protection, & revert back to our base through another profile for everything else.
+> **Unlike our base config, Hardened is profile specific.** This means that you can use our hardened config as needed when you desire the extra protection, & revert back to our base through another profile for everything else.

-Personally, if you're up for it, I would highly recommend trying out the Hardened config, and setting overrides as needed *(Phoenix makes this very easy to do through the `about:config`)*.
+Personally, if you're up for it, I would highly recommend trying out the Hardened config, and setting overrides as needed

+> [!TIP]
+> *Phoenix makes it very easy to set overrides through your `about:config`*

 You can see [here](https://phoenix.celenity.dev/compat#hardened) for a list of known sites with issues & what you need to toggle to fix them.

+> [!CAUTION]
-**This is not for everyone though, and if you want a 'just works' set-up with no issues or tweaking, just stick to the base config.**
+> **This is not for everyone though, and if you want a 'just works' set-up with no issues or tweaking, just stick to the base config.**

 To install **Hardened**